guppyfish123/SOC_Lab/Installation/Elastic-Kibana.md

 > Ensure that you are using the same version of kibana as you are elasticsearch

 ## <div id="installation">💻 Installation
-Now that we have ElasticSearch installed and configured, we move on to Kibana.
-We'll be installing version 8.11 of Kibana.
-Make sure that whatever version you are using matches the version of ElasticSearch that you have running.
-More information can be found in the official Kibana documentation [Link](https://www.elastic.co/guide/en/kibana/current/setup.html).

 To install Kibana, use the following command:
 ```bash
 wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo gpg --dearmor -o /usr/share/keyrings/elasticsearch-keyring.gpg